pireddag/tm-forge/README.md

 Whatever you find useful to share.
 Note that articles, tutorial and general documentation could be better suited for TeXmacs'  [blog](https://texmacs.github.io/notes/ ).

+The most straightforward way to download the code is downloading the entire repository via https://github.com/texmacs/tm-forge/archive/refs/heads/main.zip as a zip file.
+We don't know of a traightforward way to download single folders.

 ### Main index